deissgonnon/deissgonnon/README.md

 ### 📚 **Interests & Learning Goals**

-- 📖 Reading **one English book per year** to improve fluency.
 - 🏗 Deepening my knowledge in **Computer science & applied cybersecurity for AI**.
-- 🏯 Learning **basic Chinese** for daily life interactions.
-- ❤️ Exploring new **man-machine interaction methods** in robotics.
+- ❤️ Exploring new **Technics in AI for cybersecurity and Image processing**.

 ---